social-comp/YouTubeAudit-data/README.md

 ## Data Description

 YouTube audit data was collected during audit experiments---<i>Search</i> and <i>Watch</i> audits to examine YouTube's search and recommendation algorithms, respectively.
-The data is spread accross four files.
+The data is spread across four files.
 The description of each file along with their downloadable link is listed below.

 **1. Queries file**